 Good brisked takes time and smoked beef brisket takes even more time if you want it to achieve the peak of flavor.
 So prepare your favorite brisket keeping in mind that marinating for at least 8 hours is a general requirement.
 Marinating for this period will allow the flavor to deepen while breaking down the muscle fibers of the meat.

 The Keys to preparing your favorite Beef Brisket

 In addition to a marinating a good rub goes miles farther than just using basic salt and pepper.
 Jake's Famous produces three really great dry rubs that can be used on brisket.
-Jake's Famous Santa Barbara Smoked Rub, Jake's Tri Tip, Steak and Rib Rub and Jake's Famous Pure Santa Maria Dry Rub.
+Jake's Famous Southwestern Hickory Smoked Rub, Jake's Tri Tip, Steak and Rib Rub and Jake's Famous Pure Santa Maria Dry Rub.
 Each rub creates and rich deep flavor in the meat and is designed for long term marinating.

 When the brisket has marinated and you are ready to smoke ensure that your smoker is up to temperature at least 225 degrees.
-Keep in mind that once you open the door or raised the lid the smoker will take at least 5 minutes to stabilize the temperature back to 225 degrees.
+Keep in mind that once you open the door or raise the lid the smoker will take at least 5 additional minutes to stabilize the temperature back to 225 degrees.

 After about 3 hours of smoking turn the brisket over.
 It's a good idea to start the smoke process on the side of the meat that has less fat.
 Then turning over the brisket finishing it on the fat side.
 This process helps deliver added moistness to the meat early in the cooking process.